 The Higher Education Research Group aims to develop research addressing contemporary issues and dilemmas facing Higher Education faculty staff, managers, students, practitioners and policy makers.
 It aspires to create an active and inclusive research environment by engaging with key stakeholders and wide audience such as faculty staff, practitioners, students, policy makers, learned societies, and renowned research groups and research institutes.

-The first Higher Education Research Group seminar will be:
+The first Higher Education Research Group seminar took place in June 2019.
+Watch this space for more events!

 Key Members of the Group